-Changing/Requesting Future Courses: students may access their Course Planner in Google Drive anytime and update any courses they plan to take in future years
+Changing/Requesting Future Courses: students may access their Academic Plan in Infinite Campus anytime and update any courses they plan to take in future years

-Filling a hole in a student's schedule: students can email Mrs. Wilkinson at any time to begin the process of filling any open spots in their schedule.
+Filling a hole in a future term: students can email Mrs. Wilkinson at any time to begin the process of filling any open spots in their schedule.
 Filling open spots is the ONLY schedule change Mrs. Wilkinson will make on the first day of class (the first day of each new term).

 Changing a course after the term has started: Mrs. Wilkinson requires students to attend the first day of each class the student has requested, and has been scheduled for them.
 Then, students have days 2-5 of each new term to let Mrs. Wilkinson know they would like to drop a course.
 This includes Kirkwood courses!
 Dropping a course within the first few days does not affect a student's GPA, their eligibility, or the variety of courses available to them.
 Effort will be made to fill the opening with another course from the student's 4 Year Plan.

 Dropping a 2-credit course after completion of 1 credit: If a course is worth 2 credits, students cannot ask to drop the course after the completion of 1 credit unless prior approval has been given by the teacher to Mrs. Wilkinson.
 She may also seek approval of parents and/or administration.
-Dropping a course halfway through will result in loss of Senior Release eligibility the following semester.
+Dropping a course halfway through will result in loss of Senior Release and other open campus eligibility for one semester.

 Immediate ending of a course: This should be a last-resort option, used after a variety of other strategies have been attempted to help a student find success in a course.
-Immediate dropping of any course means a student is ineligible for Senior Release during the current semester as well as the following semester.
-For Kirkwood courses, this includes both ending a course for a withdraw "W" as well as a fail "F." If the course was an online Kirkwood course, the student will not be eligible for additional online Kirkwood courses for one semester.
+Immediate dropping of any course means a student is ineligible for Senior Release and other open campus.
+For Kirkwood courses, this includes both ending a course for a withdraw "W" as well as a fail "F."

-Failing a course: Students earning a F at the conclusion of a grading period in ANY course will lose Senior Release privileges for the following semester.
+Failing a course: Students earning a F at the conclusion of a grading period in ANY course will lose Senior Release and other open campus privileges.
 If the course is a graduation requirement, it will be rescheduled for the student at the discretion of administration.
+The athletic director will work with students to determine the number of events a student will miss in their extracurricular activities.

 Retaking courses: Williamsburg Community School district allows students to retake courses that were failed, and are required for graduation.
+Students may also be required to retake courses if their performance did not meet minimum proficiency requirements for advancement.
 Students may also request to take Performance PE both semesters of any school year.
-All other course retakes are not allowed.

 High School GPA: Any courses taken at Williamsburg Jr/Sr High (including AP and Kirkwood) are taught by Williamsburg faculty.
 Therefore, all courses offered at WHS are graded and affect a student's high school GPA, class rank, and honor roll status.
 Opportunities offered to high schoolers that are pass/fail and do not affect GPA, class rank, or honor roll include Success, Yearbook, Internships, and Peer Tutoring.